GabeScott/standard-works-vault/General Conference/1998 April - New Temples to Provide “Crowning Blessings” of the Gospel.md

 # New Temples to Provide “Crowning Blessings” of the Gospel

-*By Gordon B. Hinckley - President of the Church*
+By President Gordon B. Hinckley - *President of the Church*

 *Given in the April session of the 1998 General Conference*

+>*May the windows of heaven be opened and blessings be showered down upon us as a people as we walk with boldness and in faith before the Lord to accomplish His eternal work.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/1998/04/new-temples-to-provide-crowning-blessings-of-the-gospel?lang=eng)